JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

   - stories
   - solace
 ---
 Sometimes, the scariest nightmares are the ones that you never find yourself waking up from.
 The ones where you realize that it was not a nightmare at all.
 Even when you try so desperately to gasp for air and drift back to the plush covers of your bed, nothing changes.
-The numbing feeling within the pit of your stomach remains and faded screams are the only sounds ringing breathlessly against your ear.
+The numb feeling within the pit of your stomach remains and faded screams are the only sounds ringing breathlessly against your ear.

-I could still feel the dampness of his blood.
-Grayson’s blood.
+I could still feel the dampness of his blood. *Oh god*.
+Grayson’sblood.
 It splayed on my sweater and had dried when the ambulance eventually arrived to the hospital.
 After watching him transported to the ER, I immediately found myself staring at my distraught reflection in their pristine washroom.
 The dried blood plastered on my hands was beginning to wash away under the steaming water.
-My skin felt raw with how harshly I tried to rub blood stuck in the crevices of my skin but soon enough, it was clean and flushed in a red hue.
+My skin felt raw with how harshly I was trying to rub the blood stuck in the crevices of my skin but soon enough, it was clean and flushed in a red hue.

 When I walked back to the waiting area, friends and family were both waiting.
 No one spoke much.
 Some were too shocked to even move while others were comforting each other in quiet whispers.
-When I finally took a seat next to one my friends Charlie, he just took my hand and squeezed it tightly.
+When I finally took a seat next to my friends Charlie, he just took my hand and squeezed it tightly.
 It should have been reassuring but a part of myself just felt numb.
 The emotions that I experienced during the past few hours had been so overwhelming that I couldn’t even process my feelings properly anymore.
 I could hear him whisper words for a little bit, only catching a few words of make it through, okay, don’t worry.
 But eventually, he stopped when I noticed I wasn’t listening very closely.

 I didn’t know where my head went for the next few hours.
 But it kept my emotions at bay and made the time to go by faster.
 I wouldn’t allow myself to think of the results.
 It would have only ended in a massive panic episode and caused a butterfly effect of distress and anxiety.
 It was almost three in the morning when the felt someone shake me hastily.
 I raised my head and saw a doctor walking towards our area, he looked tired but his visage set in a stoic expression.
 Then one of the family members, it must have been the mom, was running towards him and pleading him from an answer.
 The doctor put a hand over the one that was grasping onto his sleeve and they exchange a quiet conversation that was missed by our ears.